ottertune/ot-agent/README.md

 If you are using postgres you will need to set the `POSTGRES_OTTERTUNE_DB_NAME` env variable if you are using a postgres database.

+## Permissions
+To collect metrics from the database, you need to [configure database settings](https://docs.ottertune.com/info/connect-your-database-to-ottertune/add-database#configure-database-settings), and [grant permissions](https://docs.ottertune.com/info/connect-your-database-to-ottertune/add-database/guarded-public-access#create-the-database-user-and-grant-permissions-1) to the database user.

 ## Makefile

 | make all                    | to run all the necessary checks before submitting your PR, which includes format, test, pylint, and pyre.                                                                                                                                                                                                                                                                    |